lyuwenhan/vscode-extensions/code-formatter-and-minifier/README.md

 * Invalid or non-object values are ignored safely.
 * Missing sections are auto-filled using defaults.
 * Settings take effect immediately.
-* CSS minifier (CleanCSS) is rebuilt when CSS minify settings change.

 ---